 5. What happens when more than one sibling wants to take the parent as a dependent on their tax form?

 If more than one sibling is sharing the cost of the parent's upkeep, only one can claim the parent as a dependent.

 6. Can caregivers use their flexible spending accounts to pay for a relative's eligible medical expenses?

-Yes, a caregiver's tax-free flex account may be used to cover expenses for both dependent and independent relatives — as long as you're responsible for at least 50 percent of their support.
+Yes, a caregiver's tax-free flex account may be used to cover expenses for both dependent and independent relatives — as long as you're responsible for more than 50 percent of their support.
 The FSA is a tax-advantaged account that allows an employee to set aside a portion of earnings to pay for qualified medical expenses.
 Caps for FSAs were typically set by employers over the years.
 A $2,500 federal cap was in place for 2013.
-What’s new: The IRS, if permitted by your employer, now allows an annual carryover of unused funds up to $500 for 2014, but only for a period not to exceed 2 months, 15 days.
+What’s new: The IRS, if permitted by your employer, now allows an annual carryover of unused funds of up to $500 for 2014, but only for a period not to exceed 2 months, 15 days.

 As more boomers take on caregiving responsibilities for their aging relatives, it's important to understand the tax ramifications — and benefits — of their financial support, Speedy says.

 "That's what our [Tax-Aide] volunteers are trained to do — look at the shift in the caregiving situations [for] tax implications."

 - 5 ways to get more out of friendship

 - Sharpen your driving skills with our Driver Safety Program